Toronto subway: Heavy rail

 The TTC has plans to convert Line 2 to ATC by 2030, subject to the availability of funding.

 Light metro

-Line 3 Scarborough has been equipped with automatic train control from the outset, using the same SelTrac IS system as Vancouver's SkyTrain, meaning it could be operated autonomously.
-However, the TTC opts to equip each S-series train with an operator on board for door monitoring.
+Line 3 Scarborough was equipped with automatic train control from the outset, using the same SelTrac IS system as Vancouver's SkyTrain, meaning it could be operated autonomously.
+However, the TTC opted to equip each S-series train with an operator on board for door monitoring.

 The future Ontario Line will use automatic train control with driverless trains.
 Its stations will be equipped with platform screen doors.

 Light rail

-When completed, Line 5 Eglinton will use Bombardier Transportation's Cityflo 650 CBTC automatic train control on the underground section of the line between Laird station and Mount Dennis station, along with the Eglinton Maintenance and Storage Facility (under construction since 2019) adjacent to Mount Dennis station.
+When completed, Line 5 Eglinton will use Bombardier Transportation's Cityflo 650 CBTC automatic train control on the underground section of the line between Laird station and Mount Dennis station, along with the Eglinton Maintenance and Storage Facility adjacent to Mount Dennis station.